karakun/karakun.github.io/webstart.md

 ![Managed apps]({{ "/assets/webstart/manage-java.png" | absolute_url }})

-Since our open source WebStart solutions comes with a nativer installer / exectable and a bundled Java runtime to execute the WebStart process and it's internal components no Java instance needs to be installed on a client anymore.
+Since our open source WebStart solutions comes with a nativer installer / executable and a bundled Java runtime to execute the WebStart process and it's internal components no Java instance needs to be installed on a client anymore.
 WebStart will take care for the management and updates of JREs.